Table of contents

 If there was no way of sugar-coating the treatment of the traditional owners, the establishment of white settlements was certainly coated in sugar.
 The sugar industry was not something I thought about a lot growing up, yet it was omnipresent.
 The sugar industry influenced everything from our economy to the landscape to many of the personal friendships formed.

 By the 1970s the industry was transitioning to green harvesting, but cane fires were still commonplace.
-This was helpful for harvesters, particularly where fields had large rocks or other hazards that may otherwise have been hidden by the weeds and other vegetation known commonly as ‘trash’.
+This was helpful for harvesters, particularly where fields had large rocks or other hazards that may otherwise have been hidden by the weeds and other vegetation.

-Cane cutting by hand no longer occurred when I was growing up, but old cane knives could still be found in most sheds.
+Cane cutting by hand no longer occurred when I was growing up.
+However old cane knives could still be found in most sheds.
 I can well remember making a mess of the vegetation along our creek with Grandad Bob’s cane knife.
 It easily sliced through any green vegetation, slashing a trail as I imagined myself a colonial explorer in darkest Africa.

 During cane fires, small embers of ash around ten centimetres long and roughly a centimetre thick would float from the cane fields, blowing whichever way the wind sent them.
 Usually this was towards the nearest houses, to the distress of the women folk of the town who had to clean up after the ash floated through their windows and settled on newly swept floors.

-One of my first childhood memories was of running in our yard, trying to catch as many pieces of ash as I could, before they hit the ground, only to have them dissolve in my palm and later return home with hands more black than white.
+One of my first childhood memories was of running in our yard, trying to catch as many pieces of ash as I could, before they hit the ground, only to have them dissolve in my palm.
+I would later return home with hands more black than white.

-In Edmonton the hub of the sugar industry was the Hambledon Mill, lying to the west of the township.
+In Edmonton the hub of industry was the Hambledon Sugar Mill, lying to the west of the township.
 Located next to the mill were houses for mill staff, all owned and paid for by the mighty Colonial Sugar Refining Company (CSR).

 This mill community, while owned by CSR, was what the staff made of it.
 CSR employees built their own swimming pool and tennis courts to enhance the area.
 ‘Mill houses’ were overwhelmingly occupied by white-collar staff such as accountants, chemists and managers.

-My parents formed close bonds with several members of the CSR community, to the extent that my school vacations often consisted of travelling down the Queensland coast to catch up with former Hambledon Mill employees who had moved on to other locations for CSR.
+My parents formed close bonds with several members of the CSR community, to the extent that my school vacations often consisted of travelling down the Queensland coast to catch up with former Hambledon Mill employees who had moved to other coastal towns to work for CSR.
 These friends included people like Allan and Carol Hughes, who moved to Ingham; Don and Vai Hamilton, who moved to Mackay; and David and Jill Sanders, who moved to Brisbane.

 One of my early memories as a small child was working on the ‘mill float’ for our local parade called ‘Fun in The Sun’.
 The float consisted of not much more than a flatbed truck with sugar cane woven into circles and decorative patterns.